kingzamzon/docs/docs/sdk/access-control/quick-start.md

 1. Operating System: Linux, Mac OS, or Windows.
 2. Development Environment: You'll need an Integrated Development Environment (IDE) installed.
 We recommend Visual Studio Code.
-3. Languages: The Lit JS SDK V4 and above supports JavaScript.
+3. Languages: The Lit JS SDK supports JavaScript.
 Make sure you have the appropriate language environment set up.
 4. Internet Connection: A stable internet connection is required for installation, updates, and interacting with the Lit nodes.

 Install the `@lit-protocol/lit-node-client` package, which can be used in both browser and Node environments: